Bed Bugs and Their Prevention

 Bed bugs are small, flightless, rust-colored parasites that feed on the blood of humans and other warm-blooded animals.
 Homeowners should learn the telltale signs of these pests.

-Adult bed bugs are flat and the size of apples, with rust-colored, oval bodies.
+Adult bed bugs are flat and the shape of apples, with rust-colored, oval bodies.
 Newly hatched bed bugs are semi-transparent, light tan in color, and the size of a poppy seed.
 Yet, due to their elusive nature, their presence is usually discovered through peripheral clues rather than by seeing the bugs themselves.
 Some of these signs include fecal spots, blood smears, crushed bugs, or the itchy bumps that may result from bites.
 The bugs may be disturbed while feeding and leave a cluster of bumps, or they may bite in a row, marking the path of a blood vessel.
 The parasites emit a characteristic musty odor, although the smell is sometimes not present in even severe infestations.
 The bugs also emit a scent that is picked up by dogs, which has lead to the implementation of dogs for bed bug detection.
 Properly trained dogs can find bed bugs in wall voids, furniture gaps, and other places that homeowners may overlook.
 This helps exterminators to know where they should focus their efforts.

 History and Resurgence